Riemann Surfaces & Algebraic Curves - MAT00111M

 Additional information

-A course in complex analysis that covers holomorphic and meromorphic functions, Laurent series, complex integration and Cauchy’s theorem will give sufficient background for this course.
-It is expected that students have sound knowledge of all of these topics before the course begins.
+A course in complex analysis that covers holomorphic and meromorphic functions, Laurent series and complex integration will give a good background for this course.
+The course will begin by reviewing these concepts, however it is expected that students have knowledge of all of these topics before the course begins.

 Module will run